What are the best dog chews for your dog?

 A puppy has fewer teeth than an adult dog and most chews that are available to adult dogs won’t be suitable for a small pup.
 The best dog chews for your new family member will be soft treats that can keep your pup entertained without damaging their brand new pearly-whites.

 Not sure what to try first for your new pup?
-Puppy dental chews, moo tubes and smaller bully sticks are great to keep your puppy occupied.
+Check out our Puppy Pack to keep your puppy occupied.
 Better yet – use roo liver treats or kangaroo cubes in puzzles or training to aid with your pup’s mental stimulation and entertainment.